bt3gl/building_blog/content/lamp_intro.md

 The basis/foundation of your web app.

-For PHP, we can download CodeIgniter, rename to our project name, copy it to the /var/ww folder and open it in the localhost/folder.
+For PHP, we can download CodeIgniter, rename to our project name, copy it to the /var/www folder, and open it in the localhost/folder.
 We can modify the files for our app now.

 If you get the 403 forbidden error, check the permissions and then type:
 ```